Record-setting Saints QB Brees announces retirement at 42

 Brees is the NFL’s all-time leader in yards passing with 80,358, although that mark will be under threat next season by 44-year-old Tom Brady, who has 79,204 career yards passing.
 Brees’ 571 career touchdown passes rank second behind Brady’s 581.

-While Brees had dropped hints about his intentions, saying he considered himself to be on “borrowed time,” he declined to confirm his plans until now.
+“Congrats my friend on an incredible career,” Brady said in a social media post Sunday.
+“Thank you for the inspiration and dedication on and off the field!
+Look forward to seeing what’s next.”

+The Saints currently have one quarterback under contract: Taysom Hill, who went 3-1 as a starter during Brees absence in 2020.
+New Orleans also is expected to pursue another veteran QB to compete for a starting job, including free agent Jameis Winston, who spent 2020 as a Saints reserve.

-His retirement brings an end to a career that came to embody resilience and renewal on multiple levels.
+Brees retirement brings an end to a career that came to embody resilience and renewal on multiple levels.

-Brees’ most prolific seasons came after he underwent major reconstructive surgery in early 2006 to repair a career-threatening throwing shoulder injury.
+His most prolific seasons came after he underwent major reconstructive surgery in early 2006 to repair a career-threatening throwing shoulder injury.

 He joined the Saints shortly after, at a time when New Orleans was still coping with widespread devastation caused by Hurricane Katrina in August 2005.
 When Brees moved to New Orleans, he bought and renovated a historic home in the city’s Uptown neighborhood, just a block away from Audubon Park.